pupil-labs/pupil-docs/developer-docs/ipc-backbone.md

 For auto-discovery of other Pupil app instances in the local network, we use [Pyre](https://github.com/zeromq/pyre).

 ### The IPC Backbone
-Starting with `v0.8`, `Pupil Capture` and a new application called `Pupil Service` use a PUB-SUB Proxy as their messaging bus.
+Pupil Capture/Service/Player use a PUB-SUB Proxy as their messaging bus.
 We call it the `IPC Backbone`.
 The IPC Backbone runs as a thread in the main process.
 It is basically a big message relay station.
 Actors can push messages into it and subscribe to other actors' messages.
-Therefore, it is the backbone of all communication from, to, and within Pupil Capture and Service.
+Therefore, it is the backbone of all communication from, to, and within Pupil apps.
 <aside class="notice">
 Note - The main process does not do any CPU heavy work.
 It only runs the proxy, launches other processes and does a few other light tasks.
 </aside>